 In recent years, there has been tremendous growth in new diagnostic information, pharmacological and neurosurgical treatments for Movement Disorders, as well as a greater understanding of impaired motor control function.
 MDS offers you and your patients an essential link to this knowledge.

-The Movement Disorder Society was founded in 1985 on the initiative of Professors Stanley Fahn and C. David Marsden, whose leadership and vision guided the expansion of clinical expertise and research in this field.
+In 1985, The Movement Disorder Society was founded on the initiative of Professors Stanley Fahn and C. David Marsden, whose leadership and vision guided the expansion of clinical expertise and research in this field.
 This not-for-profit organization merged in 1992 with the International Medical Society for Motor Disturbances.
 Publication of the journal Movement Disorders began in 1986, and the first International Congress was held in 1990.